AdobeDocs/commerce-webapi/src/pages/get-started/authentication/gs-authentication-token.md

 To make a web [API](https://glossary.magento.com/api) call from a client such as a mobile application, you must supply an *access token* on the call.
 The token acts like an electronic key that lets you access the API.

-Magento issues the following types of access tokens:
+Adobe Commerce and Magento Open Source issue the following types of access tokens:

 Token type | Description | Default lifetime
 --- | --- | ---
-Integration | The merchant determines which Magento resources the integration has access to. | Indefinite.
+Integration | The merchant determines which Commerce resources the integration can access. | Indefinite.
 It lasts until it is manually revoked.
-Admin | The merchant determines which Magento resources an admin user has access to. | 4 hours Customer | Magento grants access to resources with the `anonymous` or `self` permission.
+Admin | The merchant determines which Commerce resources an admin user has access to. | 4 hours Customer | Commerce grants access to resources with the `anonymous` or `self` permission.
 Merchants cannot edit these settings. | 1 hour

 ## Integration tokens

-When a merchant creates and activates an integration, Magento generates a consumer key, consumer secret, access token, and access token secret.
+When a merchant creates and activates an integration, Commerce generates a consumer key, consumer secret, access token, and access token secret.
 All of these entities are used for [OAuth-based authentication](./gs-authentication-oauth.md).

-In previous versions of Magento, the access token could be used on its own for token-based authentication.
+In previous versions of Commerce, the access token could be used on its own for token-based authentication.
 This behavior has been disabled by default due to the security implications of a never-expiring access token.
 Namely, if the access token is compromised it provides undetected persistent access to a store.

 However, while it is not recommended, this behavior can be restored in the Admin by setting the **Stores** > **Configuration** > **Services** > **OAuth** > **Consumer Settings** > **Allow OAuth Access Tokens to be used as standalone Bearer tokens** option to **Yes**.
 You can also enable this setting from the CLI by running the following command: